Lindsey Paige Markus is a Principal with Chuhak & Tecson and leads the firm's 22-attorney Estate Planning & Asset Protection Group.

 In her practice she assists business owners and families in planning their estates, protecting assets, transferring wealth and minimizing taxation.
 She works closely with clients to formulate succession plans, advise on business formation, maximize wealth preservation and minimize gift and estate taxation.

-Lindsey received her juris doctorate from Loyola University, Chicago, and was admitted to the Illinois Bar in 2006 and the Florida Bar in 2007.
+Lindsey received her juris doctorate from Loyola University, Chicago.
+She has a national practice and is licensed to practice in Illinois, Florida and New York.
 Lindsey’s early career in business, finance and clinically applied neuroscience and neuroeconomics provides her with strong communication skills and gives her a unique perspective for creative contract designs.
 She is comfortable with numbers and understands how her clients' needs are most effectively secured in our dynamic economic environment.
 Lindsey assesses how the law affects her clients, generates creative solutions to their complex situations and carefully communicates these options.

 In 1998, Lindsey earned her master of arts degree in International Economics and Finance from Brandeis University.